 - 5.8.1 The service charge arrears collection process is based on 5 stages.
-The service charge arrears procedure sets out in greater detail the stages mentioned within this policy.
-Service charge arrears collection process will be in the form of four staged letters, County Court claim and/or First Tier Tribunal property chamber.
-The Folkestone and Hythe District Council leasehold service charges arrears procedure will set out in greater detail the stages mentioned within this policy. - 5.8.2 The Council FHDC will aim to collect 100% of the service charges demanded. - 5.8.3 Failure of the leaseholder or shared owner to pay service charges will result in arrears action being taken and may eventually lead to forfeiture of their lease.

-5.9 Shared ownership rent and rent arrears.

-- 5.9.1 Shared owners are required to pay the Council rent on the proportion of the shared ownership property which the Council retains.
+The service charge arrears procedure sets out these stages in greater detail. - 5.8.2 The Council aims to collect 100% of the service charges demanded. - 5.8.3 Failure of the leaseholder or shared owner to pay service charges will result in arrears action being taken and may lead to forfeiture of their lease. - 5.9 Shared ownership rent and rent arrears. - 5.9.1 Shared owners are required to pay the Council rent on the proportion of the shared ownership property which the Council retains.
 The initial amount of rent the shared owner is required to pay is set at the time when the property is bought.
 The rent is subsequently adjusted annually with inflation or when the property is subject to staircasing. - 5.9.2 The shared ownership rent arrears procedure sets out the process to be followed when a shared owner fails to pay their rent in accordance with their lease. - 5.9.3 The failure of a shared owner to pay their rent may eventually lead to their eviction.